John Alfonso

 Lance Corporal

-A CO, 3RD MOTOR TRANS BN, 3RD MARDIV
+A CO, 3RD MOTOR TRANS BN, 3RD MARDIV, III MAF

 United States Marine Corps